drakkar-lig/walt-python-packages/client/walt/client/doc/md/tutorial.md

 ```
 The command will return when nodes are ready.

-## Connecting to devices and monitoring experimentations
+## Workflow step 3: Connecting to nodes and monitoring the experiment

 Now that our image is running on two nodes, we can connect to them and start the ping pong game.